-How to Get Rid of Stink Bugs in the House Using Natural Home Remedies
+How to Get Rid of Stink Bugs Fast Using Home Remedies

 Having stink bugs in the house can be an absolute nightmare due to the odor they emit as a defense mechanism.
 Some unfortunate people who have experienced it liken this smell to cilantro and burnt tires.
 Here are our top suggestions for getting rid of stink bugs safely using natural home remedies.

 1. Create a Plastic Bottle Trap

 This DIY trap works great against stink bugs.
 You will need a 2-liter plastic bottle, a small battery-powered cabinet light that fits in the bottle, and some black tape.
 First, you will cut out the top 2 or 3 inches of the plastic bottle then tape the cabinet light to the bottom.
 You will then invert and tape the bottle neck to the opening so that the top now sits within the bottle.
 Finally, add black tape to the bottom half of the bottle so the light only leaks from the neck area.

 Create a few of these bottle traps and place them in dark areas of the house, such as the attic and basement, where the stink bugs are likely to come together.
 When you check these homemade traps the next morning, you should see them filled with stink bugs.
 The bugs can be discarded into a bucket of soapy water and the bottle trap can be reused.

 Sticky traps are inexpensive solutions to capturing the many stink bugs that are wandering around the house.
 There are non-toxic sticky traps available if that’s what you are looking for.
 Just hang these traps next to the area of the house where the stink bugs are located.
 You could also get transparent sticky traps that can be placed on windows.